HareshKarnan/SCAND_Dataset_Download/README.md

 ~~~

-Note that the SCAND dataset is publically released and permanently accessible from [Texas Data Repository (TDR)](https://doi.org/10.18738/T8/0PRYRH).
+### Note: the SCAND dataset is publically released and permanently accessible from [Texas Data Repository (TDR)](https://doi.org/10.18738/T8/0PRYRH).
+Individual rosbags can be accessed and downloaded from TDR.
+However, we are working on a solution for bulk download.
 This github repository is only a temporary location for the dataset until it is recursively downloadable from TACC.